Locrian mode: Overview

 The Locrian mode is the only modern diatonic mode in which the tonic triad is a diminished chord (flattened fifth), which is considered very dissonant.
 This is because the interval between the root and fifth of the chord is a diminished fifth.
-For example, the tonic triad of B Locrian is made from the notes B, D, F. The root is B and the dim 5th is F. The diminished-fifth interval between them is the cause for the chord's striking dissonance.
+For example, the tonic triad of B Locrian is made from the notes B, D, F. The root is B and the dim 5th is F. The diminished-fifth interval between them is the cause for the chord's dissonance.

 The name "Locrian" is borrowed from music theory of ancient Greece.
 What is now called the Locrian mode, however, was what the Greeks called the diatonic Mixolydian tonos.
 The Greeks used the term "Locrian" as an alternative name for their "Hypodorian", or "common" tonos, with a scale running from mese to nete hyperbolaion, which in its diatonic genus corresponds to the modern Aeolian mode.

-In his reform of modal theory, Glarean named this division of the octave "hyperaeolian" and printed some musical examples (a three-part polyphonic example specially commissioned from his friend Sixtus Dietrich, and the Christe from the Missa de Sancto Antonio by de la Rue), although he did not accept hyperaeolian as one of his twelve modes.
+In his reform of modal theory, Glarean named this division of the octave "hyperaeolian" and printed some musical examples (a three-part polyphonic example specially commissioned from his friend Sixtus Dietrich, and the Christe from the Missa de Sancto Antonio by Pierre de la Rue), although he did not accept hyperaeolian as one of his twelve modes.

 The term "Locrian" as equivalent to Glarean's hyperaeolian or the ancient Greek (diatonic) mixolydian, however, was not used until the 19th century.